Blanket drops v targeted campaigns

-Blanket drops work for large scale brand awareness.
-Broad blanket drops are often used by established businesses who have already created brand awareness and are now household names.
+Blanket drops work for large-scale brand awareness.
+Broad blanket drops are often used by established businesses that have already created brand awareness and are now household names.
 Such campaigns act as a prompt or reminder of the services or products they offer and are often accompanied by special offers to encourage people to buy.
-For lesser known businesses, blanket drops can help create brand awareness, spreading their name and their offers to a wide range of homes.
-Repeat drops help reinforce the brand name and confidence in it as potential clients or customers become familiar with your business name and logo through repeated reminders over a period of time.
+For lesser-known businesses, blanket drops can help create brand awareness, spreading their name and their offers to a wide range of homes.
+Repeat drops help reinforce the brand name and confidence in it as potential clients or customers become familiar with your business name and logo through repeated reminders over some time.
 This way, when they are looking for what you offer, your brand will be at the forefront of their mind.

 Which method is best for you?

 This depends on what you are trying to promote and what you wish to achieve with your campaign.
 Before deciding whether to opt for blanket or targeted drops, try to work out your objectives.
 Is your product or service more suited to a certain type of customer or is it relevant for everyone?
 There are various ways in which you can narrow down your target audience, so let’s take a look at those options.

 We can provide radius searches to target a certain area or distance from your business.
 We can also deliver to specific postcodes or postcode sectors or even focus on a bespoke area created by you.